Bayesian tomography using polynomial chaos expansion and deep generative networks

 \section{Conclusions}

-Low-dimensional latent variables associated with deep generative networks, such as VAE, optimally conform to complex priors, and provide an ideal setting to explore posterior model distributions using MCMC strategies.
+Low-dimensional latent variables associated with deep generative models, such as VAE, optimally conform to complex priors, and provide an ideal basis to explore posterior model distributions using MCMC strategies.
 MCMC methods can also benefit greatly from surrogate modeling based on PCE, provided the forward model can be approximated by low-degree multivariate polynomials.
-Such latent variable models tend to have a highly non-linear relation to data, and are, thus, poorly approximated by low-degree PCEs.
-As such, performing PCE-accelerated MCMC inversion based on a latent parametrization for both inversion and surrogate modeling leads to large posterior uncertainty due to the need to account for modeling errors in the likelihood function.
-Indeed, in the context of GPR travel-time tomography, PCE based on VAE latent variables results in modeling error well beyond noise level.
-By separating the parametrization used for inversion and the one for surrogate modeling, we can circumvent this problem and perform MCMC in a latent space while modeling is approximated by PCEs operating on globally or locally-defined principal components.
-We find that both globally- and locally- defined PCEs largely outperform surrogate modeling based on VAE parametrizations.
-For the channelized structures of interest, modeling errors are comparable to the typical observational errors when PCE are based on globally defined principal components and significantly better performance can be achieved when locally defined principal components are taken into account, with errors typically well below the noise level.
+However, this type of latent variable models tend to have a highly non-linear relation to data, and are, thus, poorly approximated by low-degree PCEs.
+As such, performing PCE-accelerated MCMC inversion based on a latent parametrization for both inversion and as imput to surrogate modeling leads to large posterior uncertainty due to the need to account for important modeling errors in the likelihood function.
+In the context of GPR traveltime tomography, PCE-based surrogate modeling using VAE latent variables as input results in modeling errors that are well beyond the noise level.
+By separating the parametrization used for inversion and the one used as input for surrogate modeling, we can circumvent this problem and perform MCMC in a latent space defined by deep generative models while surrogate modeling is approximated by PCEs operating on globally or locally-defined principal components.
+We find that these two approaches largely outperform surrogate modeling based on VAE input parametrizations.
+For the channelized structures considered, modeling errors are comparable to the typical observational errors when PCE are based on globally-defined principal components and significantly lower when locally defined principal components are considered.
 Generally speaking, using PCE significantly reduces the computational burden of MCMC, but it can be successfully employed to perform non-linear MCMC inversion only if the corresponding modeling error is not excessively large.
 In this manuscript we have shown how PCE based on VAE parametrizations performs poorly in MCMC inversion, whereas PCE based on globally and locally-defined principal components produce results comparable or close to those obtained using full-physics forward solvers.
 The methods presented herein are extendable to other problems involving wave-based physics of similar complexity.